file-share-platform/client/readme.md

 <!-- TODO: Add badges here -->
 # Riptide Client
 # Overview
 This repo contains client side applications for the riptide file transfer application.
-The clientside is made up of two main components the Agent and the Cli discussed below.
+The clientside is made up of two main components the Agent and the Cli.

 ## Agent